-LONG-TERM PLANNING - LOWER MANHATTAN TRANSPORTATION PLANNING: COMMUTER AND AIRPORT ACCESS ALTERNATIVES ANALYSES --- In the wake of the 9/11 attacks, improved access to the region's airports has become a critical piece in the revitalization strategy for Lower Manhattan and in the district's long-term goal of maintaining national and international competitiveness and viability as a commercial center.
+LONG-TERM PLANNING - LOWER MANHATTAN TRANSPORTATION PLANNING: COMMUTER AND AIRPORT ACCESS ALTERNATIVES ANALYSES -- In the wake of the 9/11 attacks, improved access to the region's airports has become a critical piece in the revitalization strategy for Lower Manhattan and in the district's long-term goal of maintaining national and international competitiveness and viability as a commercial center.
 Equally as important is improved access for Long Island, one of the area's fastest growing regions and a critical labor pool for Lower Manhattan.
-The LMDC is coordinating a transportation study to identify and evaluate longrange opportunities to provide enhanced rail access to the Lower Manhattan Central Business District from John F. Kennedy International Airport (JFK) Airport in Queens, and from the Long Island Railroad (LIRR) Station in Jamaica, Queens.
-The study is jointly conducted by the LMDC, the Port Authority of New York and New Jersey (PA), the Metropolitan Transit Authority (MTA); and the City of New York (the City).
-Holding a dialogue with a broad range of constituents, the LMDC, the MTA, the PA, and the City have identified improvements in access from Lower Manhattan to JFK and Jamaica Station as a key element in the area's economic recovery, and, in the case of JFK access, in Lower Manhattan's ability to compete with other global economic centers such as London, Berlin and Tokyo that have direct access to their international airports.
+The LMDC coordinated a transportation study to identify and evaluate long-range opportunities to provide enhanced rail access to the Lower Manhattan Central Business District from John F. Kennedy International Airport (JFK) Airport in Queens, and from the Long Island Railroad (LIRR) Station in Jamaica, Queens.
+The study was jointly conducted by the LMDC, the Port Authority of New York and New Jersey (PA), the Metropolitan Transit Authority (MTA); and the City of New York (the City). --- Holding a dialogue with a broad range of constituents, the LMDC, the MTA, the PA, and the City have identified improvements in access from Lower Manhattan to JFK and Jamaica Station as a key element in the area's economic recovery, and, in the case of JFK access, in Lower Manhattan's ability to compete with other global economic centers such as London, Berlin and Tokyo that have direct access to their international airports.
 LMDC and its partners in this study selected the joint team of Parsons Transportation Group of New York, Inc. and SYSTRA Engineering, Inc. to conduct the Lower Manhattan Airport and Commuter Access Alternatives Analysis, pursuant to an RFP issued on June 30, 2003 and an approval of selection by the LMDC Board on August 14, 2003.
-LMDC has also hired an in-house consultant from STV Incorporated to assist in coordination and analysis of this study, as well as to act as an adviser on Lower Manhattan-related transportation policy.
-On February 4, 2004 the LMDC announced a short-list of four alternatives that were under consideration as means improved rail access from Lower Manhattan to Long Island and JFK International Airport.
-The "short-list" was the mid-point result of a feasibility study and included alternatives using existing subway tunnels and the construction of a new tunnel to cross the East River.
-On May 5, 2004, Governor Pataki announced the recommendation based on this study which is the construction of a new tunnel across the East River.
-The Governor explained that, based on two finalist options - the other utilizing the Montague Street subway tunnel - the new tunnel is superior in that it expands the capacity of the New York City transit system, offers the opportunity for the highest level of service, as well as offering the possibility for additional uses in the future.
-The next phase of the project is the formal environmental review which will begin in 2004.
+LMDC has also hired an in-house consultant from STV Incorporated to assist in coordination and analysis of this study, as well as to act as an adviser on Lower Manhattan-related transportation policy. ---On February 4, 2004 the LMDC announced a short-list of four alternatives that were under consideration as means improved rail access from Lower Manhattan to Long Island and JFK International Airport.
+The "short-list" was the mid-point result of a feasibility study and included alternatives using existing subway tunnels and the construction of a new tunnel to cross the East River. --- On May 5, 2004, Governor Pataki announced the recommendation based on this study: the construction of a new tunnel across the East River.
+The Governor explained that, based on two finalist options - the other utilizing the Montague Street subway tunnel - the new tunnel is superior in that it expands the capacity of the New York City transit system, offers the opportunity for the highest level of service, as well as offers the possibility for additional uses in the future. --- A Request for Proposal for Consultant Services for a Planning Study for a New Link between Lower Manhattan, Jamaica Station and JFK International Airport has been sent out.
+Proposals are due on January 28, and a contractor will be chosen by February 15, 2005. --- In addition, a technical and cost proposal for services in connection with the preparation of an alternative analysis report and a draft and final Environmental Impact Statement for a new link between Lower Manhattan, Jamaica Station and JFK International Airport has been issued.
+A contractor will be selected by February 15, 2005.